CamilaJaviera91/mock-data-factory/README.md

 ## 📌 Description

-- This repository is a project designed to generate large-scale synthetic datasets using SQL and BigQuery.
+- This repository is a project designed to generate large-scale synthetic datasets using SQL, Postgres and BigQuery.

 - It's particularly useful for testing, prototyping, and demonstrating data pipelines, analytics, and dashboards with realistic but fake data.